 • No change in standard rate which stays at 33%

-• The reduced VAT rate of 9% remains for the hotel and restaurant sector.
+• After much lobbying the reduced VAT rate of 9% remains for the hotel and restaurant sector and is seen as a cushion against the effects of Brexit.

-• A new first time buyers “Help to Buy Scheme” will provide a rebate of income tax paid over the previous four years up to 5% of the purchase price of up to €400,000.
+• After much commentary, the first time buyers “Help to Buy Scheme” remains unchanged.
+This scheme provides a rebate of income tax paid over the previous four years up to 5% of the purchase price of up to €400,000.
 Where new homes are valued at between €400,000 and €600,000 the maximum relief (€20,000) will continue to be available.
 Applicants must take out a mortgage of at least 80% of the purchase price.
 No rebate is due if the new home purchase price exceeds €600,000.
-The scheme is back dated to 19 July 2016 and will run to 31 December 2019.
+The scheme runs to 31 December 2019.
 The scheme doesn’t apply to second hand homes.

-• The interest restriction on rented property introduced in 2009 is to be phased out.
-The deduction available for qualifying interest payments on residential rental properties has been increased from 75% to 80% in 2017 and will be increased further by 5% per annum thereafter until the restriction is fully phased out.
+• As announced in Budget 2017 the interest restriction on rented residential property introduced in 2009 is being phased out.
+The deduction available for qualifying interest payments on residential rental properties will increase from 80% to 85% in 2018 and will be increased further by 5% per annum thereafter until the restriction is fully phased out in 2021.

 Up to €12,012 0.5%